dik899/node-authentication/README.md

 Authentication  with nodejs

-#command to be run first
+#command to be run

 npm install
+node index.js